codacy/chart/docs/install.md

     -   Enable persistence on `listener`
     -   Enable persistence on `minio`
     -   Setup resources and limits
-    -   Enable the Ingress on `codacy-api`
+    -   Configure the Ingress on `values-production.yaml`

 2. [Setup a git provider](configuration/providers/)